zlt0518/MIE1628-2025S-Cloud-Based-Data-Analytics/A5/README.md

 Using Microsoft Azure for IoT and Machine Learning notebook is mandatory for this assignment.

 Note: Part B of this assignment is a mini project done by a group of 2 students

+**Feedback**
+Somehow both my teammate and I both did not realize the existence of Q6 in Part B and we did not write it LOL.
+All other parts got full mark.